This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Posterolateral incision: Your incision will start at your sternum and go across your side to your back.

-- Your caregiver may need to cut through your muscles and tissues to reach certain areas.
-Your incision will be kept open to allow your caregiver to work inside your chest.
-Your caregiver will repair torn blood vessels, organs, or tissues, and remove tumors, pus, or blood.
+- Your healthcare provider may need to cut through your muscles and tissues to reach certain areas.
+Your incision will be kept open to allow your healthcare provider to work inside your chest.
+Your healthcare provider will repair torn blood vessels, organs, or tissues, and remove tumors, pus, or blood.
 He may place a tube or drains in your chest.
 The tube or drain will help prevent blood from collecting in your chest and help you breathe better.
 If you bleed more than expected, you may be given blood through your IV.
 Your chest wound may be closed with wire, stitches, or staples.
 A bandage will cover your incision site to help keep the area clean and dry to prevent infection.

 After your surgery:

 You may be taken to a room or the intensive care unit (ICU) where you can rest.
 An endotracheal (ET) tube may be left inside your mouth and throat for 1 or 2 days after your surgery.
 The ET tube is hooked to a machine called a ventilator that will help you breathe.
-Caregivers will watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
-Caregivers will continue to watch your health and check for any problems.
-A caregiver may remove your bandage soon after your surgery to check your incision site.
+Healthcare providers will watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
+Healthcare providers will continue to watch your health and check for any problems.
+A healthcare provider may remove your bandage soon after your surgery to check your incision site.

 - Blood gases: This is also called an arterial blood gas, or ABG.
 Blood is taken from an artery (blood vessel) in your wrist, arm, or groin.
 Your blood is tested for the amount of oxygen and carbon dioxide in it.
 The results can tell caregivers how well your lungs are working.